mjunaidca/caxai/readme.md

 ## How it Works?

-The Custom GPT is conneced to FastAPI microservice and using oAuth Scheme for authntiation & authorization.
+The Custom GPT is connected to FastAPI microservice and using OAuth Authorization Code Flow Scheme for authentication & authorization.

 Backend Microservice and Frontend are developed in NextJS14 & Fastapi and deployed on Vercel.